goodyduru/goodyduru.github.io/_drafts/2024-01-16-ipc-shared-memory.md

 If processes can only use virtual memory which cannot be shared, how can they communicate using Shared Memory?
 Let's look at that.

 ### Shared Memory
+Shared memory is a segment of memory shared between processes.
+The segment of physical memory is mapped to each processes' virtual memory via their page tables.
+Once this is done, the process can read and write to this segment just like it does with other segments.
+Any data written to this segment is visible to other processes.
+It is possible that this segment's virtual address could differ for each of the participating processes even though they are mapped to the same physical memory segment.

+As with [Message Queues](https://goodyduru.github.io/os/2023/11/13/ipc-message-queues.html#message-queues), there are two kinds of Shared Memory - System V and POSIX.
+This article will focus on System V.

+Before creating or accessing a Shared Memory segment, a unique integer key needs to be used.
+If the key isn't unique, an outsider process might communicate with your own processes which could be annoying or even worse damaging.
+This key can be hard-coded in each of the participating process, or it could be generated.
+Hard coding the key reduces the chances of uniqueness because an outsider process could generate one or might have the same key hard coded in it.
+The key could be generated in a way that guarantees that all participating processes will generate the same key.
+Fortunately, a function that (almost) guarantees uniqueness and is deterministic exists.
+This function is called [`ftok`](https://man7.org/linux/man-pages/man3/ftok.3.html).
+It accepts an existing file path and an integer.
+As long as the file pointed to by the path isn't recreated, `ftok` will return the same result.
+All the participating processes need to do is to call the `ftok` function with the same file path and integer and they will get the same key.
+Extra security steps could include ensuring that the file is only accessible to the participating processes.

+Once a key is generated, a process can be use it to get or create a shared memory segment by calling the [`shmget`](https://man7.org/linux/man-pages/man3/shmget.3p.html) function.
+This function accepts 3 parameters; the key, the size of the shared memory and a flag.
+If the key isn't associated with a shared memory segment and the **IPC_CREAT** bit is set in the flag, a shared memory segment is created whose size is set to the size parameter .
+On creating this segment, the function returns an id.
+If the key has an associated shared memory segment already, an id for the existing segment is returned even if the flag has its **IPC_CREAT** bit set.
+Errors can happen for several reasons which the man page covers.
+Permissions can be defined in the flag using the same format as [file permissions](https://www.multacom.com/faq/password_protection/file_permissions.htm).

+After successfully getting an id, the virtual memory address of the shared memory segment is gotten by calling the [`shmat`](https://man7.org/linux/man-pages/man3/shmat.3p.html) function.
+This function accepts 3 parameters; the shared memory id gotten from `shmget`, the virtual memory address the process would like the segment to be mapped and a flag.
+The OS will pick an address if the address parameter is set to zero.
+A memory address is returned on successful execution of the function.

+After a memory address is returned, a process can communicate with other processes by just reading and writing to the address.
+There are no special functions for reading and writing to the address.
+These are done using the same methods as reading and writing to other addresses.

+When a process is done communicating, it can detach the segment from its address space by calling the [`shmdt`](https://man7.org/linux/man-pages/man3/shmdt.3p.html) function.
+The function accepts only one parameter, which is the virtual memory address gotten from `shmat`.
+Once this function is called, the address becomes invalid and interacting with it could cause a Segmentation Fault.

+Detaching the segment does not destroy it, even if all the participating process detach from it.
+Destroying it is done by calling

+> shmctl(id, IPC_RMID, NULL);

+The `id` parameter is the shared memory segment's id gotten from `shmget`, the `IPC_RMID` is a constant that is interpreted by the `shmctl` function to destroy the segment.
+In addition to destroying a segment, [`shmctl`](https://man7.org/linux/man-pages/man3/shmctl.3p.html) can be used to configure a segment.

+A list of all the shared memory segments on a system can be gotten by this command `ipcs -m`.

+Enough talk, let's look at an example in Python.

+### Show me the code

 ***